okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 * **Okta-hosted (redirect) Sign-In Widget**: Use the redirect (Okta-hosted) Sign-In Widget to authenticate your users, then redirect back to your app.
 This is the recommended approach as it's the most secure and fastest to implement.
 * **Embedded Sign-In Widget**: Embed the Sign-In Widget into your own code base to handle the authentication on your servers.
 This provides a balance between complexity and customization.
-* **Embedded SDK-driven Sign-In**: Use our SDKs to create a completely custom authentication experience.
+* **Embedded SDK-driven sign-in flow**: Use our SDKs to create a completely custom authentication experience.
 This option is the most complex and leaves you with the most responsibility, but offers the most control.

 See [Okta deployment models &mdash; redirect vs. embedded](/docs/concepts/redirect-vs-embedded/) for an overview of the different deployment models, and see [Sign users in](/docs/guides/sign-in-overview/) for practical implementation details.